Skn0tt/EntE/docs/user-import-from-schild.md

 # User import from SchiLD file

-If you school uses the SchiLD administration tool, you can import your students and parents using a special SchiLD import method.
+If your school uses the SchiLD administration tool, you can import your student and parent data using a special SchiLD import method.

 ## How to create the SchiLD file